georgegillams/webapp-boilerplate/README.md

 Any changes resulting from these commands should be verified and checked in.

 ## Hosting

+Both `dependencies` and `devDependencies` should be used for development, testing, CI, and building.

+Only `dependencies` should be used when running the production app.
+To install prod dependencies only, use `npm ci --only=prod`.

 The following environment variables should be set up